-5. Provide an official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills. http://troy.troy.edu/graduatestudies/grsform.html Note: A letter submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.
+Provide an official Troy University Letter of Recommendation that addresses the individual's potential for success in the selected graduate program as well as his/her written and oral communication skills.
+See web request form at http://troy.troy.edu/graduatestudies/grsform.html Note: A letter submitted to meet specific program requirements may be used for admission to the Graduate School to satisfy this admission requirement.